citcheese/ODBParser/README.md

 Customization
 -------------
-See the odbconfig.py file to specify your parameters, because really name of the game is getting data YOU care about.
+See the odbconfig.py file to specify your parameters, because really name of the game is exposing the data YOU are interested in.
 I provided some examples in the config file.
 Play around with them!

 You can:

 * specify what index or collection names you want to collect by specifying substrings in config file.
 For example, if have the term "client", script will pull index called "clients" or "client_data."
 I recommend you keep these lists blank as you never know what databases you care about will be called and instead specify the fields you care about.